Ritesh9919/mern-booking-app/README.md

 ### 🚀 Features

-- User Authentication\*\*: Learn to implement secure login and registration using HTTP cookies and JWT for a seamless user experience.
+- User Authentication\*\*: Implemented secure login and registration using HTTP cookies and JWT for a seamless user experience.

-- Hotel Management\*\*: Master the art of adding, editing, and viewing hotels.
-We cover everything from handling form inputs to managing state.
+- Hotel Management\*\*: Adding, editing, and viewing hotels.

-- **Image Uploads**: Dive into integrating image uploads, a crucial feature for any booking platform.
+- **Image Uploads**: Integrated image uploads, a crucial feature for any booking platform.

-- **Search, Sort, & Filter**: Enhance the user experience with functionalities to search, sort, and filter hotels, making it easy for users to find their perfect stay.
+- **Search, Sort, & Filter**: Enhanced the user experience with functionalities to search, sort, and filter hotels, making it easy for users to find their perfect stay.

 - **Online Payments**: Integrate Stripe for secure and efficient hotel booking payments.

-- **Booking Management**: Implement the feature to view and manage bookings, essential for any booking application.
+- **Booking Management**: Implemented the feature to view and manage bookings, essential for any booking application.

 - MongoDB persistence using Mongoose

-- **Recent Hotels on Home Page**: Display recently added hotels on the home page, keeping the content dynamic and engaging.
+- **Recent Hotels on Home Page**: Displayed recently added hotels on the home page, keeping the content dynamic and engaging.